Okuapeman traditional Council bans noise-making ahead of Odwira festival

 During this period, the people also prepare for the celebration of Odwira during the period.

-Okuapehene Ankobeahene Nana Yaw Sakyi said the celebration of Odwira festival is inevitable, therefore, it cannot be cancelled or banned but can be adjusted to suit situations such as pandemics and litigation among others.
+Okuapehene Ankobeahene Nana Yaw Sakyi said the celebration of Odwira festival is inevitable therefore it cannot be cancelled or banned however can be adjusted to suit situations such as pandemics and litigation among others.

 The Aburihene explained that the traditional council did not approve the launching of the Odwira festival in Accra on July 24.
 Also due to a suit pending before the national house of chiefs as filed by the Queen-mother challenging the legitimacy of Oseadeeyo Kwasi Akuffo III, the Okuapehene, Odwira durbar has been cancelled but could be celebrated privately in stool houses.

 However, the Okuapehene Ankobeahene Nana Yaw Sakyi said told Starr News at Okuapehene palace that “I have not heard this strange statement before that Odwira has been cancelled.
 Odwira cannot be cancelled because it is part of our tradition and custom.
-It can be adjusted to suit situations like pandemic, when a chief is dead or there is litigation on that note somethings like durbar or carrying chiefs may not be done.
+It can be adjusted to suit situations like pandemics, when a chief is dead or there is litigation on that note some things like durbar or carrying chiefs may not be done.
 Odwira is not only for the chiefs every stool that celebrates Odwira observes it.
-Odwira is a significant festival.”
+Odwira is a significant festival” the Okyenhene Ankobeahene said

 He said the Odwira festival will be celebrated from 12th September to 18th September 2022 right after the ban on noise making is lifted.

 The exercise is known as Dapaatu.
-Early the next morning, which is the Adae moment in the morning; the drumming commences again. informing the elders to the palace to greet the chief; to show his support on the Adae day.
+Early the next morning, which is the day moment in the morning; the drumming commences again. informing the elders to the palace to greet the chief; to show hit super on the Adae day.

 It is therefore compelling for all elders domiciled elsewhere to report for the celebration of every Adae at home.